NickRyder/PoECraft/README.md

 This project is intended to be a Python Package focused on performant crafting simulations for Path of Exile.
 All of the data is gathered from [RePoE](https://github.com/brather1ng/RePoE), which parses the `content.ggpk` file into json.

+# Distribution Details

+This project now uses [Cython](https://cython.org/), which precompiles some of the code to allow for C level performance.
+Upon close inspection one will notice extra structure around this package, which is to accomodate Cython.
+We follow the cython template that `scikit-learn` uses, which is outlined at this [repository](https://github.com/jakevdp/cython_template).
+The main gist of the extra files is there are recursive `setup.py` files in every subdirectory which help compile the cython into extension `.c` files for distribution.

+## How to Use

+To use this repository, one needs to install [RePoE](https://github.com/brather1ng/RePoE) (which in turn requires [PyPoE](https://github.com/OmegaK2/PyPoE)).
+With these installed one can run `pip install -e .` in the `PoECraft` directory to install `PoECraft` as a package.

+### Example Scripts

+There are example scripts which are carefully annotated found in `/example_scripts`.
+These demonstrate the current basic features of this package.

+### Smoke Tests

+Currently this package has no unit tests, but does have smoke tests to confirm the probability distribution on certain test items is as expected.

 # Crafting Model

 This project presumes the following model in which the game crafts items.
 - **Crafts one affix at a time** - Even when a currency orb puts multiple affixes on an item, it accomplishes this by randomly selecting a mod from the available mod pool one at time
 - **1:3:8 split for total number of affixes** - For items with a max of 6 mods, extensive data farming has shown that there is a 1/12 chance for 6 mods, 4/12 chance for 5 mods, and 7/12 chance for 6 mods

 ## Features to Implement

 - Max Prefix/Suffix other than 3/3
 - Meta Crafting Mods
 - Beast Crafting